samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

     **Actions**
     </p>

-    ***Beast’s Strike.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d8 + 2 plus your Wisdom modifier Bludgeoning, Piercing, or Slashing damage (your choice when you summon the beast).
+    ***Beast's Strike.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d8 + 2 plus your Wisdom modifier Bludgeoning, Piercing, or Slashing damage (your choice when you summon the beast).
 If the beast moved at least 20 feet straight toward the target before the hit, the target takes an extra 1d6 damage of the same type, and the target has the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition if it is a Large or smaller creature.

 !!! info "Beast of the Sea"